 What are the risks of elder neglect?

-How can I help the elder?
+How can I help the person?

 Where can I find more information?